 People with blood cancer tend to be immunosuppressed, which means their immune system doesn't work as effectively as it should.
 This means you may or may not have developed antibodies to the virus from your first two doses of the vaccine.

 Research so far tells us that some people who have no antibodies after the first dose do develop some after the second dose.
 So it's reasonable to hope that a third dose of the vaccine will increase your level of protection further.
+A recent US study suggests that a third dose of the vaccine can lead to an antibody response even if there was no response to the first two vaccinations.
 That's why another dose is being offered, and why it's a good idea to book your third dose when you can.

 How will the effectiveness of the third dose be monitored in people with blood cancer?